gust1n/git-autodeploy/README.md

 ## The actual script
 Use it like so: `./git-autodeploy-setup.sh [local dirname] [url remote repo] [branch to track]`
-Explanation:
-[local dirname] This is just the name of the wrapping directory to be created, I often use the website name prefixed by some branch identifier, e.g. `dev.jockegustin.se` for the branch `develop` of my website.
+- [local dirname] This is just the name of the wrapping directory to be created, I often use the website name prefixed by some branch identifier, e.g. `dev.jockegustin.se` for the branch `develop` of my website.
-[url remote repo] This is the URL to your remote repository.
+- [url remote repo] This is the URL to your remote repository.
 Like git@github.com:blablabla...
-[branch to track] Defaults to `master` but can track any branchname you provide.
+- [branch to track] Defaults to `master` but can track any branchname you provide.
 Just make sure the branch actually exists